mozilla/data-docs/src/cookbooks/main_ping_exponential_histograms.md

 ## Slicing along arbitrary dimensions

 OK, so we've reproduced GLAM, but that isn't particularly exciting in and of itself: if you just wanted to see a GLAM-like view of things, GLAM by itself is going to do a better job.
 The power of writing SQL comes when you want to see how things look on an arbitrary set of dimensions.
-Let's look at an arbitrary question: what do the tab spinner percentiles look like Windows 7?
+Let's look at an arbitrary question: what do the tab spinner percentiles look like for Windows 7?
 These are likely to be much older machines, so we'd expect things to look worse.
 But how much?

 We can filter our query to _just_ that group of users by adding a `AND normalized_os_version="6.1"` clause to our query above: